Marketers today are held accountable for much more than they used to be.

 Just because your customer has bought the product doesn’t mean their journey with your company is over.

 So, to support this stage of the journey, Marketo has brought us Account-Based Marketing as well as Customer Base Marketing.

-Account-based marketing (ABM) programs assure you don’t forget your customers after they have made the purchase or signed the contract.
+Account-based Marketing (ABM) features ensure you don’t forget your customers after they have made the purchase or signed the contract.

 The ABM method is especially prevalent in the B2B environment.

-The aim is to identify high-value accounts, nurture them and eventually grow them further.
+The aim is to identify high-value accounts, nurture them and eventually cross- and up-sell further.